|Technical Details of the 1970s LHS Audio Project|

 None of the LHS recordings are of modern, studio quality.
-None were originally produced for CDs, and all original source material is over 25 years old.
+None were originally produced for CDs, and all original source material is from the 1970s.
 However, most of the material is good enough to be worth the effort.
 The best quality items were professionally recorded and distributed on vinyl; there may be a few pops and scratches, but the vinyl held up and played back well.

 I have not used any software to remove pops and hiss.
 There is a lot of source material, and I spend about three times the length of any event to eventually get the digital files into CD-ready form, including initial hard drive transfer, track separatation, paper insert preparation, etc. The use of audio enhancement software would increase this time.
 If you want to improve the audio, rip my CDs and knock yourself out.

 By the way, if you decide to enhance the audio or copy the CDs for further distribution, I encourage you to use error-free ripping techniques, such as with EAC (Exact Audio Copy).
 Off-the-shelf CD copying software does not do a perfect job of this.
-Please please please read on and ask me about EAC.
+Ask me about EAC.

 |Compressed digital audio files (MP3, SHN, FLAC)|

-HOWEVER, I do back up my audio files in SHN format.
+I back up my audio files in SHN format.
 This is a lossless,

 compressed audio format that predates FLAC format.
 MP3 is compressed, but it is